sarL3y/moveout-capstone/README.md

 ### API

 This app uses Mongoose Schemas to create the submitted forms.
-A fetch call is used to retrieve the submitted forms from the dashboard.
+Fetch calls are used to interact with the forms on the submit and dashboard pages.

 ### Technologies
 * HTML with Embedded Javascript files